articles

 Author

-When I signed up for a dating app – not because I was trying to date someone (I am happy being single) – but because I wanted to do a social experiment and try and see what these apps are like, how they work, and how people behave on these apps, one of the first people who appeared on the app so they could harass me was a stalker who has been stalking me using a fake profile.
+When I signed up for a dating app—not because I was trying to date someone (I am happy being single)—but because I wanted to conduct a social experiment to understand how these apps work and how people behave on them, one of the first people who appeared on the app to harass me was the stalker who has been stalking me using fake profiles.

-He didn’t appear with just one fake profile, but with many.
-I was unable to really enjoy chatting with other men because wherever I went, he would appear and send me messages.
+He didn’t just create one fake profile but many, making it impossible for me to enjoy chatting with other men.
+Wherever I went on the app, he would appear and send me messages.

-If a woman said ‘no’ repeatedly, a man who respects women would accept this and move on.
-No woman wants to be harassed by a stalker who keeps pretend playing that he is in a relationship with her.
+A respectful man accepts a woman’s “no” and moves on.
+No woman wants to be harassed by a stalker who pretends he is in a relationship with her.

-He projected onto me, for years, that I was the one who wanted to be in a relationship with him.
-When I told him ‘no’ repeatedly, he tried to force me into liking him.
-I told him repeatedly that I meant what I was saying and that it was still a ‘no’.
-In his mind, I had no say in this.
-If he wanted to be in a relationship with me, he would be in a relationship with me and if I said ‘no’ to this, this was simply not my right or the truth.
+For years, he projected onto me the idea that I wanted to be in a relationship with him.
+Despite my repeated “no,” he tried to force me into liking him.
+I told him clearly that I meant what I said, and it was still a “no.” Yet, in his mind, my refusal was invalid.
+If he wanted to be in a relationship with me, he believed he had the right to impose it, and my dissent didn’t matter.

-I told him that his behavior was inappropriate and disrespectful.
-Why would I want to be with a person like this?
+I told him his behavior was inappropriate and disrespectful.
+Why would I want to be with someone like that?

-I let him know repeatedly that I found him unattractive, that his behavior was extremely disrespectful, that I wanted nothing to do with him and that this would never change.
-He still tried to coerce me into talking to him, and into finding him attractive when I didn’t.
+I made it clear that I found him unattractive, that his behavior was disrespectful, and that I wanted nothing to do with him.
+This would never change.
+Yet he continued to coerce me into talking to him and tried to manipulate me into finding him attractive.

 Why am I still blogging about him?

-Because he has stepped up his efforts of trying to gaslight me into pretending that I do like and want him when in reality I don’t.
-This is an effort of trying to flush him out of my life or to at least get him to stop his sick efforts of giving me unsolicited feedback and harass me.
+Because he has escalated his attempts to gaslight me into pretending I like and want him, even though I don’t.
+Writing about this is my way of trying to flush him out of my life or at least get him to stop his sickening harassment.

 Has a man ever tried to coerce you into liking him when you didn’t?